AdelAmoura/elephant/README.md.txt

 ## Project Repository URL

-You can view the repository [here](https://github.com/AdelAmoura/elephant).
+You can view the public repository [here](https://github.com/AdelAmoura/elephant).

 ## How to Run the Project